 3-4 medium potatoes, sliced into thin wedges

-¼ tsp salt and pepper, to be divided amongst potatoes, peppers, and onions
+¼ teaspoon salt and pepper, to be divided amongst potatoes, peppers, and onions

 Ranch Dipping Sauce